Cochlear Implants

 Otology

-• the interpretation of neurological and vestibular screening/assessment;
+• the interpretation of neurological and vestibular screening and/or assessment;

 • device and implantation recommendations (e.g., unilateral, bilateral, bimodal, combined electric and acoustic stimulation).